 For this recipe I also included turnips in place of traditional white potatoes.
 While white potatoes are fine in moderation, I wanted to bring down the carbohydrate content of this dish and provide an easy option for those following AIP or a nightshade free diet.
 Don't be scared to try turnips, either!
 I know they look a little rough on the outside but they are incredibly delicious and lend an earthy sweetness to any dish.

-Lastly, I used fresh beef bone broth and grass-fed ghee for extra gut-healing properties.
+Lastly, I used fresh beef bone broth for extra gut-healing properties.
 If you opt to use a store bought broth, just be sure it is unsalted and does not contain any "natural flavors" or added ingredients.